 UCB has continued to bring VIMPAT to more patients since it was launched in the U.S. for adult adjunctive therapy for partial-onset seizures in 2009.

 IN THE U.S.

 Approved for adult

 Approved for monotherapy and adjunctive therapy in

-CHILDREN ≥4 YEARS OF AGE
+CHILDREN ≥4 YEARS

-YEARS OF COMMITMENT TO ADULT PATIENTS—AND COUNTING
+YEARS OF COMMITMENT TO PATIENTS—AND STILL COUNTING

-ADULT PATIENT EXPOSURES IN THE U.S.1
+PATIENT EXPOSURES IN THE U.S. FOR PARTIAL-ONSET SEIZURES1

 (Formulations not shown at actual size.)

 UCB IS COMMITTED TO TRYING TO HELP MAKE TREATMENT ACCESSIBLE AND AFFORDABLE FOR ELIGIBLE PATIENTS